geo4lib/geo4libcamp-website/docs/2024/agenda-2024.md

 <br clear="left"/>

-## Workshop
+## Workshops

-The following workshop will be offered on the afternoon of Monday, May 20th:
+Two workshops will be offered concurrently on the afternoon of Monday, May 20th.
+Choose one:

-### GeoBlacklight and Geospatial Metadata

-**Part 1: GeoBlacklight for Beginners ---- Advanced GeoBlacklight: Voyaging Beyond Core**
+### GeoBlacklight for Beginners ---- Advanced GeoBlacklight: Voyaging Beyond Core

 An introduction to the GeoBlacklight software with guided techniques for installation and customization.

-**Part 2: Medley of Metadata Workflows**
+### Medley of Metadata Workflows

 Creating geospatial metadata for GeoBlacklight using a variety of techniques from manual cataloging to batch harvesting to python scripting.